On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

 Comparing the above equation with \eqref{eq:tensorization_v}, we immediately have

 i.e. computing a $V$-statistic is the same as performing an \Einsum{} operation.
 Algorithm~\ref{alg:v_stats} describes how $V$-statistics can be computed by the \Einsum{} operation.

 The time complexity of computing a $V$-statistic can obviously be characterized by that of the \Einsum{} operation.
 The essential idea is to establish a correspondence between the \Einsum{} operation and the vertex elimination operation (Definition~\ref{def:vertex_elimination}) over a graph associated with the \Einsum{} notation.
 The time complexity can in turn be characterized by the treewidth (Definition~\ref{def:treewidth_elimination}) of that graph.
-Similar idea has also been exploited in \citet{markov2008simulating}, in which the time complexity of as the so-called tensor contraction operation (a special case of the \Einsum{} operation) is also characterized via the treewidth of the underlying tensor network.
+Similar idea has also been exploited in \citet{markov2008simulating}, in which the time complexity of tensor contraction (a special case of the \Einsum{} operation) is characterized by the treewidth of the underlying tensor network.

 To facilitate presentation, we first introduce the notion of ``decomposition graph'' associated with a given \Einsum{} notation, which captures all the information needed to establish the time complexity of computing a particular $V$-statistic.